Galactinol—raffinose galactosyltransferase

-Thus, the two substrates of this enzyme are α-D-galactosyl-(1→3)-1D-myo-inositol and raffinose, whereas its two products are myo-inositol and stachyose.
+The two substrates of this enzyme are galactinol and raffinose.
+Its products are inositol (myo-inositol) and the tetrasaccharide, stachyose.
+The enzyme has been characterised from Vicia faba.

 This enzyme participates in galactose metabolism.

 Nomenclature

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is alpha-D-galactosyl-(1→3)-myo-inositol:raffinose galactosyltransferase.
 Other names in common use include galactinol-raffinose galactosyltransferase, and stachyose synthetase.